-- Muting the panel's internal sounder. - Overriding any delays which may have been programmed into the panel. - Putting the panel into access level two to make active the authorised user controls (see below).
+- Muting the panel's internal sounder. - Overriding any delays which may have been programmed into the panel. - Putting the panel into access level 2 to access the authorised user controls (see below).

-Authorised user controls (access level two)
+Authorised user controls (access level 2)

 To avoid unauthorised changes to critical parts of the fire alarm system, certain fire alarm panel controls are only available to authorised users.
 These include: